tracyone/vinux/readme.md

 n,i    | C-y    | Yanking win or ctrlp-register
-n | C-h | substitute the cursor word n | C-n | Multicusor mode toggle i | C-j | ultisnips expand or jump forward to next selection in ultisnips i | C-k | jump backward to the  selection in ultisnips n | sj  | equal to za,toggle fold
+n | C-h | substitute the cursor word n | C-n | Multicusor mode toggle n | C-y | open yankring windows or ctrlp-register in neovim. i | C-j | ultisnips expand or jump forward to next selection in ultisnips i | C-k | jump backward to the  selection in ultisnips n | sj  | equal to za,toggle fold